-A PSH applicant Household shall be considered at risk of institutionalization when faced with placement in a nursing home, Intermediate Care Facility/Developmental Disabilities (ICF/DD) or long- term psychiatric hospital due to the following circumstances verified by the LDH or designee:
+A PSH applicant household shall be considered at risk of institutionalization when faced with placement in a nursing home, Intermediate Care Facility/Developmental Disabilities (ICF/DD) or long- term psychiatric hospital due to the following circumstances, verified by LDH or its designee:

-- Caregiver to member of Household with a disability becomes unable or unwilling to continue providing care; - Caregiver to member of Household with a disability dies and no other caregiver is available; - Caregiver to member of Household with a disability become incapacitated due to physical or psychological reasons; - Household's temporary housing arrangement becomes untenable; - Household faces other family crisis with insufficient caregiver support available; - Household's housing arrangement becomes untenable because of deterioration in a member's health or disability status impacts the member's ability to live independently; - A household member has been arrested and has been accepted in a jail diversion program; - A household member is hospitalized, qualifies for long-term care or institutional psychiatric treatment and without an alternative will be referred to a nursing home, psychiatric facility or ICF-DD facility.
+- Caregiver to household member with a disability becomes unable or unwilling to continue providing care. - Caregiver to household member with a disability dies and no other caregiver is available. - Caregiver to household with a disability become incapacitated due to physical or psychological reasons. - Household's temporary housing arrangement becomes unmanageable. - Household faces other family crisis with insufficient caregiver support available. - Household's housing arrangement becomes unmanageable because of deterioration in a member's health or disability status impacts the member's ability to live independently. - A household member has been arrested and has been accepted in a jail diversion program. - A household member is hospitalized, qualifies for long-term care or institutional psychiatric treatment and without an alternative will be referred to a nursing home, psychiatric facility, or ICF-DD facility.